 - Lump-sum payments that damage cash flow

-- Poor pricing decisions
+- Poor pricing decisions due to ignoring the taxes

-- Unnecessary stress
+- Unnecessary stress and financial preasure

 What to do instead

-- Set aside a percentage of revenue monthly into a “tax account” (an accountant should be able to give you an estimate)
+- Set aside a percentage of revenue monthly into a “tax account”

 9) Pricing without understanding net income